xcart/xcart-docs/_pages/kb_en/multivendor/product_reviews_usage_with_multivendor.md

 More info on using the addon "Product reviews" is available in the {% link "Product Reviews" ref_XBriIS6B %} section of this manual.

 ## Product reviews: Multivendor-specific configuration

 If enabled in a Multivendor X-Cart store, the addon "Product reviews" adds a couple of settings to the Multi-vendor module {% link "settings page" ref_nFq48dhr %}.
+The store administrator must check and adjust these settings.

-**Appearance**
+First, in the section **Appearance**,

    *   **Base vendor rating on**: Specify whether vendor rating should be based on detailed categorized rating or product rating.